 Cleaning Hard Water Stains On Marble and Granite

-Ravi, you are correct... most common cleaners (and particularly those for removing hard water) will damage stone.
-The formulations are much to caustic.
+That's correct.
+Most common cleaners (and particularly those for removing hard water) will damage the finish of the stone.
+The formulations are much too caustic.

 we've ever found for removing hard water deposits on marble and granite countertops.
-Very effective and totally safe... will not damage stone.
+Very effective and totally safe... will not damage marble or any natural stone.

 Both hard water deposits and soap scum are tough to remove.
 General cleaners don't work, which is why a product specifically formulated for this problem is needed.
 It's easiest to clean